Cincinnati has several locations around the city that honor previous Presidents.

 2038 Auburn Ave, Cincinnati, OH

-Guests can tour the birthplace and childhood home of William Howard Taft.
+Guests can tour the birthplace and childhood home of former president William Howard Taft.

 You can take a self-guided tour of the 2nd floor of the home where you will find memorabilia and learn more about Taft’s life and career.